sesimm327/sesimm327/README.md

 - I can build things that matter
 - I can give my sons stability and a future they can be proud of

-This GitHub is the very beginning of that story, the first brick in a foundation I’m building for us, with my boyfriend, my other half who convinced me that I have what it takes to make my way for myself.
+This GitHub is the very beginning of that story, the first brick in a foundation that I’m building, for the three of us.

 ---